 The GNSO Council has elected to make incremental changes to the job description each year when invited.

-Considering that each GNSO Stakeholder Group and Constituency is represented on the GNSO Council, the role of the Nominating Committee Appointees on the GNSO Council, and the importance of diversity, the Council discussed the need to revise the job description to reflect a preference for appointees that are not currently affiliated with any Stakeholder Group or Constituency, recognizing that this may not always be feasible.
+Considering that each GNSO Stakeholder Group and Constituency is represented on the GNSO Council, the role of the Nominating Committee Appointees on the GNSO Council, and the importance of independence and diversity, the Council revised the job description to reflect the traits it is seeking for appointees.

 Resolved,